leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/21-index.list.md

 ## Purpose of index.list

-The primary purpose of index.list is to:
+The primary purpose of index.list are:

-- Enable the use of functions like os.listdir() to list directory contents.
+- To enable the use of functions like os.listdir() to list directory contents.
-- Provide seamless navigation of nested directories and files in the WebDevice.
+- To provide seamless navigation of nested directories and files in the WebDevice.
-- Ensure that CheerpX can recognize and display file structures for applications running in the virtual Linux environment.
+- To ensure that CheerpX can recognize and display file structures for applications running in the virtual Linux environment.

 ## Structure of `index.list`